-Supplemental Water is the volume of water produced outside the NMMA and delivered to the NMMA.
-There was no supplemental water delivered to the NMMA in Calendar Year 2013.
-Future deliveries of supplemental water will be measured and subsequent Annual Reports will present the volume and disposition of the supplemental water delivered to the NMMA.
+Supplemental Water is the volume of water produced outside the NMMA and delivered to the NMMA through the NSWP.
+Supplemental water was delivered to the NMMA in calendar year 2015.
+The total amount of Supplemental Water delivered during the calendar year 2015 was 321 AF.